hubbards/relational-algebra-haskell/README.md

 ### Test

-Test the `Pair` module with the command `stack exec doctest -- src/Pair.hs`.
+Test the project with the command `stack test`.

 [stack]: https://www.haskellstack.org